 A Club cannot participate in District Grants or Global Grants unless it is qualified.

 Qualification is required annually due to the turnover of club leaders.
 The DRFC will maintain a list of qualified clubs.
 For District 6860 there will be two levels of club qualification:

+Global Grants

+- All qualifications as outlined in the TRF Grant Management Manual and the District Policies and Procedures Supplement including a properly signed and documented Club Memorandum of Agreement (Club MOU) - Be current on all Rotary International and District dues at the time of qualification - o Be current on all Grant reporting requirements - Other requirements that the district deems necessary and that are reasonable, achievable, and fair to all clubs.

+District Grants

-- Global Grants - All qualifications as outlined in the TRF Grant Management Manual and the District Policies and Procedures Supplement including a properly signed and documented Club Memorandum of Agreement (Club MOU) - Be current on all Rotary International and District dues - Be current on all Grant reporting requirements - Clubs members must contribute to the Annual Fund of The Rotary Foundation - Other requirements that the district deems necessary and that are reasonable, achievable, and fair to all clubs. - District Grants - All details as outlined in the TRF Grant Management Manual and the District Policies and Procedures Supplement - For each program year that a Club is applying for a District Grant, clubs will be required to attend a designated District Grant Club Qualification Seminar or a Grant Management Seminar - Be current on all Rotary International and District dues - Be current on all Grant reporting requirements - Club members must contribute to the Annual Fund of The Rotary Foundation - Other requirements that the district deems necessary and that are reasonable, achievable, and fair to all clubs.
+- All details as outlined in the TRF Grant Management Manual and the District Policies and Procedures Supplement - For each program year that a Club is applying for a District Grant, clubs will be required to attend a designated District Grant Club Qualification Seminar or a Grant Management Seminar - o Be current on all Rotary International and District dues - Be current on all Grant reporting requirements - Other requirements that the district deems necessary and that are reasonable, achievable, and fair to all clubs.